Frequently asked questions (FAQs)

 (See also Student Resources.)

-• The print workbook allows students to show their learning and scribe their answers directly on page.
+• The full colour print student workbook allows students to show their learning and scribe their answers directly on page.
+It is highly recommended every student from Year 1-8 has access at a 1:1 ratio.

-• Guided practice – Model and practice new learning.
-Scaffolded to manage cognitive load.
+• Guided practice – To model and practice new learning, scaffolded to manage cognitive load.

-• Independent practice – Consolidate understanding of the concept in different ways, with a decreasing amount of scaffolding.
+• Independent practice – To consolidate understanding of the concept in different ways, with a decreasing amount of scaffolding.

-• Extended practice – Extend understanding in new and real-world contexts and begin to master learning.
+• Extended practice – To extend understanding in new and real-world contexts and begin to master learning.

-• The answers are provided with the Student Books to allow students to self-check their answers and understanding of topics without waiting for teacher feedback.
-This enables students to review concepts as needed, pinpoint topics they need to review/practice and reinforce learning.
+• The student workbooks also include a glossary of key mathematical terms and answers to all questions.
+Answers are provided to allow students to self-check their understanding of topics without waiting for teacher feedback.
+This enables students to review concepts as needed, pinpoint topics they need to practice and reinforce learning

 Year 0